volterraedge/terraform-provider-volterra/docs/resources/volterra_dns_zone.md

 ### Wingman Secret Info

-Secret is given as bootstrap secret in F5XC Security Sidecar.
+Secret is given as bootstrap secret in Volterra Security Sidecar.

 `name` - (Required) Name of the secret. (`String`).